furbrain/SAP5/doc/manual.md

 critically low, the device will not turn on and just make an "error" noise.

 ## Known Issues

-* The device is sensitive to pressure on the top surface.
-You can see the effect of this by choosing Debug->Bearings, and then applying pressure to the top of the device.

-* Time is inaccurate.
-The PCB manufacturer put the timing chips on back to front and so we have to rely on the inaccurate internal CPU clock.

-* Night and day mode are ineffective.

 * Visualisation mode is not thoroughly tested.